Are you interested in becoming a Scrum Master, but you are yet to have any experience?

 Ensure that your colleagues and close friends know very well about your job search intentions.
 In addition, try to utilise the potential of various groups, forums and professional networks.

 Patience is undoubtedly a valuable virtue.
 In conclusion, I would always say you remain patient in your job search.
 Shifting to an entirely new position in your professional career could take some time.
-You have to be persistent.
+Therefore, you have to be persistent.

 Numerous organisations can help you get valid certificates and help you build an illustrious career.
 Remember that you have to keep on learning and expanding your knowledge relentlessly.
 You can explore the following: